 Freight Rail Facilitates Green Economy in the Beaver State

-Oregon's 19 freight railroads operate over 2,423 miles of track and employ 2,026 in the Beaver State.* It would have taken approximately 3.5 million additional truckloads to move the 63.1 million tons of freight that moved by rail in Oregon in 2014.
+Oregon's 22 freight railroads operate over 2,308 miles of track and employ 1,781 in the Beaver State.* It would have taken approximately 3 million additional truckloads to move the 54.7 million tons of freight that moved by rail in Oregon in 2019.
+Moving freight by rail prevented 2.47 million tons of greenhouse gas emissions, the equivalent of taking 485,000 cars off the road or planting 37.5 million trees.
 Intermodal shipments and lumber and wood products make up the majority of freight rail shipments beginning in Oregon.
 Intermodal shipments and chemicals are the largest rail imports to the state.